What Is RPKI? Resource Public Key Infrastructure For Beginners

 This trust-based model has served well in the past.
 Unfortunately, the exponential growth of the internet and the increased number of cyberattacks exposed the weaknesses of this model.

-This article explains why RPKI plays a crucial role in securing the internet routing system and why it’s necessary to deploy it.
+This article explains why RPKI plays a crucial role in securing the network routing system and why it’s necessary to deploy it.

 What is BGP?